Gingerbread Fairy Doors with Royal Icing

 Add water to the back of the icing plait and the stick this around the edge of the biscuit.
 Trim off any excess.

-Knead and roll out pink and lilac icing thinly, then use a small flower shaped plunger cutter to add little flowers around the edge of the biscuit, attaching with a little water.
+Knead and roll out pink and lavender icing thinly, then use a small flower shaped plunger cutter to add little flowers around the edge of the biscuit, attaching with a little water.

 Knead white and pink icing until pliable, the mould into mushroom shapes and stick these to the bottom corners of the biscuit with a little water.